 Are You Prepared for Lockdown?
-How to Stay Safe When Chaos Erupts in America
+How to Stay Safe When All Hell Breaks Loose in America

 Pretending that it isn’t happening or hoping to hug it out is not a rational response to the chaos that is coming.
 I know that some cling to their misguided views on the way the world works with the ferocity of a mother bear protecting cubs, but for the rest of us, there’s this thing called reality.
 When we accept it, we can prepare for it.

 People near the border are quite reasonably concerned that if thousands of immigrants push through our border illegally, they and their families could be at risk.
 People in other parts of the country are concerned about the aftermath of whatever happens when these people arrive at the border.
 Regardless of what occurs, somebody is going to be unhappy.
 Add in the fiercely-fought midterm elections and the threat of civil unrest is high.

 Which leads me to a very important subject.
 As the situation in the United States devolves, how prepared are you really?
 If you had to go into lockdown mode and keep your family safely at home, how long would you last with the supplies you have on hand?
 If the answer is “a few days” or “a couple of weeks” you need to work on that.
 Immediately.

 By planning ahead, we can avoid the fear, panic, and confusion that leads people to rush to the store and clear the shelves like a horde of hungry locusts.
 We can stay away from the angry masses, the rioters who will use any excuse to steal, and the hungry people who are determined to feed their kids no matter who stands in their way.